Memories of Opening Night at the Opera

-I attended Opera Ball in San Francisco for the first time in 1994; I’ll never forget my seat mate’s comment at dinner, “One never wears black to the opera opening!”
-Oops, and I thought I looked great in my black silk gown by Calvin Klein.
-I still have the dress, I still think it is beautiful and I still wear it more than 20 years later.
-However, I will not wear it to the opera on opening night again.
+Well, I thought I looked great in my simple black silk gown by Calvin Klein.
+I still have the dress, I still think it is beautiful and I still wear it more than 20 years later, though not to the opera on opening night.
 Since then, I have attended at least 20 Opera Balls in San Francisco, and I even chaired one.
-I adore the pageantry and excitement of the evening — women in opulent gowns and jewels with carefully coifed hairstyles, air kisses, the pomp, and the performances — all add to a much-loved pastime.
+I adore the pageantry and excitement of the evening!
+Women in opulent gowns and jewels with carefully coifed hairstyles, the air kisses, the pomp, and the on stage performances all add to a much-loved pastime.